Picture this: you are at home, and it is a typical hot and beautiful summer afternoon.

 What about types of shutter materials?

 You may opt for natural hardwood shutters, if you prefer natural products.
-Sumatra is sustainably sourced White Teak, while the wood stained Fiji option is crafted from quick growing and durable Paulownia.
+Our top-of-the-range Samoa product is sustainably sourced White Teak (when stained) or Ayous when painted, while the wood stained Fiji option is crafted from quick growing and durable Paulownia.
 However, we are not limited to purely natural options.

 At Shuttercraft we also offer hybrid shutter materials which are made with an MDF frame and hardwood louvres, offering the best of both worlds, and are ideal for large windows and bi-fold track systems.